Floorp-Projects/Floorp/testing/perfdocs/generated/browsertime.rst

-- For other issues, try deleting the ``~/.mozbuild/browsertime`` folder and re-running the browsertime setup command or a Raptor-Browsertime test
+- For other issues, try deleting the ``~/.mozbuild/browsertime`` folder and re-running the browsertime setup command or a Raptor-Browsertime test.
+Alternatively, you may need to delete the ``tools/browsertime/node_modules`` folder.

-- If you plan on running Browsertime on Android, your Android device must already be set up (see more below in the :ref: `Running on Android` section)
+- If you plan on running Browsertime on Android, your Android device must already be set up (see more above in the :ref: `Running on Android` section)

 - **If you encounter any issues not mentioned here, please** `file a bug <https://bugzilla.mozilla.org/enter_bug.cgi?product=Testing&component=Raptor>`_ **in the** ``Testing::Raptor`` **component.**